-Headache, nausea, dizziness and a rapid heartbeat: are you feeling the effects of last night’s party and all the alcohol you drank?
+Headache, nausea, dizziness, and a rapid heartbeat: are you feeling the effects of last night’s party and all the alcohol you drank?
 Of course, the best hangover tip is to avoid getting one in the first place.
 But what can you do once you have one?

 1. Replace lost fluids and minerals

-The alcohol you consumed has robbed your body of important fluids and minerals.
-Since your body requires additional fluids when you exercise to cool itself and maintain vital metabolic processes, and your muscles and cardiovascular system rely on essential minerals to function properly, you should fill up your stores before starting to work out.
-Ideally, you should remember to supply your body with some minerals before going to bed in the form of fruit, water or magnesium, calcium and potassium tablets.
-If you happen to forget, then you should simply start your day off by drinking a lot of water, tea or a glass of warm lemon water with ginger to replace the fluids and minerals lost the night before.
+The alcohol you consumed has robbed your body of important fluids and minerals.(1) Since your body requires additional fluids when you exercise to cool itself and maintain vital metabolic processes, and your muscles and cardiovascular system rely on essential minerals to function properly, you should fill up your stores before starting to work out.
+Ideally, you should remember to supply your body with some minerals before going to bed in the form of fruit, water or magnesium, calcium, and potassium tablets.
+If you happen to forget, then you should simply start your day off by drinking a lot of water, tea, or a glass of warm lemon water with ginger to replace the fluids and minerals lost the night before.

 2. Get your circulation going

 The detox process puts a lot of strain on your circulatory system and often makes exercising in the morning unthinkable.
 Still, you should try to get your blood pumping.
 One good way is to take a lukewarm or cold shower to stimulate blood circulation.
 Contrast showers (alternating between hot and cold water) can also work wonders.
-Afterwards, your body is up to speed, and you won’t overtax your system by starting out cold.
+Afterward, your body is up to speed, and you won’t overtax your system by starting out cold.

 3. Lace up your running shoes and go

 Of course, a night on the town with too much alcohol is not the ideal starting point for a new personal best.
 A short and easy run in the morning to sweat out the alcohol, however, can speed up the detox process and help your body recover more quickly.